Last Updated on April 13, 2023 by SPN Editor

-Chief Minister N Biren Singh on Saturday inaugurated the 30-bedded psychiatry ward, public waiting shed, and Child care centre at the Jawaharlal Nehru Institute of Medical Sciences (JNIMS) in Imphal.
+Chief Minister N Biren on Saturday inaugurated the 30-bedded psychiatry ward, public waiting shed, and Child care centre at the Jawaharlal Nehru Institute of Medical Sciences (JNIMS) in Imphal.

 “Inaugurated the 30-bedded Psychiatry Ward, Child Care Centre and Public Waiting Shed at JNIMS.
 With initiatives like CMHT, CM’s Health for All, PMJAY, and robust development of healthcare infrastructure in the last five years, we have been able to uplift the health sector to a great extent,” the chief minister tweeted.